Responsible preparedness: prep smart not hard.

 But preparing doesn't need to involve hoarding supplies, or losing your cool.

 Let's talk about the basics.
 The essentials.
-The infamous "Top 10" that everyone would have under their roof to make sure they're safe and ready for whatever may cross our path.
+The items that everyone should have under their roof to make sure they're safe and ready for whatever may cross our path.
 Let's take care of our households and take care of each other by focusing on these emergency preparedness essentials.

 Food and Water: What you need, and when to stop.